sdesai/reactivesocket-js/README.md

 # reactivesocket-js
-ReactiveSocket Protocol for Client/Server for Javascript
+ReactiveSocket Protocol for Client/Server for JS.

 ## Streams
 The transport for this library is built entirely on top of the Node.js